 * For a detail list see the following link: Employment Activities, strategies, outcomes measures

 What if I want additional work hours or a different job?

 Your employment plan has your desired employment goal identified in terms of work hours and type of job.
 Your plan will have strategies identified to achieve that goal.
 You need to communicate with your employment provider whenever you want a change in your employment goal whether it is additional work hours or a different job.

 What if I don’t want to participate in employment services?

 DDA also offers Community Inclusion which is available to individuals 62 years and older and individuals who have participated in nine months of Employment services and choose Community Inclusion services instead of continuing in Employment services.
 An Exception to Rule can be requested through your DDA case manager if you have not or do not want to participate in 9 months of employment services.

 Can School to Work programs or other employment preparation count towards the 9 months?

 No, the nine months of employment services must be funded by DDA.

-Can I have Community Access and employment services at the same time?
+Can I have Community Inclusion and employment services at the same time?

 How many hours of support will I receive in employment?